-Most breast lymphomas are treated with surgery and chemotherapy
+Treatment for Most breast lymphomas is with surgery and chemotherapy

 About 1/2 of breast lymphomas go into remission

-The rates of complete remission of lymphoma of the breast tend to be around the 50% range, with a slightly higher success ratio for patients treated with surgery and chemotherapy.
-(Statistics regarding the success rates for different treatment modalities tend to be quite variable- the average success rates are about the same, but the ‘best’ treatment methods are not consistently demonstrated across many studies.)
-However, it must be remembered that the choice of treatment will usually depend upon many circumstances, including the health of the patient and the severity of the disease at the time of presentation.
+The rates of complete remission of lymphoma of the breast tend to be around the 50% range.
+For patients who have surgery and chemotherapy treatment, there is a slightly higher success ratio.
+(Statistics regarding the success rates for different treatment modalities tend to be quite variable.
+The average success rates are around the same.
+However, studies do not demonstrate the ‘best’ treatment methods across the board.)
+Thus, it is important to remember that the choice of treatment will usually depend upon many circumstances.
+These include the health of the patient and the severity of the disease at the time of presentation.

 Warning.
 This page is a little old, and the survival information in the next paragraphs is old.
-Survival rates are much better than when this page was originally created.
+Survival rates are much better now.
 However we have a full index of up-to-date posts on survival rates HERE

 Prognosis for stage I lymphomas is much higher